ddockers/tech241-aws/cloudwatch_use_case.md

 Create a new EC2 instance with ssh connection using new key pair.

 ### CPU Usage

+Metrics are tracked every 5 minutes by default.
+They can be tracked at 1-minute intervals at extra cost.

-The metric that needs to be monitored is **CPU utilisation**, which is measured as a percentage.
+To monitor CPU usage, the metric that needs to be monitored is **CPU utilisation**, which is measured as a percentage.

+CPU utilisation can be helpful to see, for example, the usage of CPU to run a particular app.

 ## Dashboard